NathStevo97/certifications-notes/aws/cloud-practitioner/course-notes/02-understanding-aws-core-services/Understanding AWS Core Services.md

     - Tags
     - Permissions
       - Enable public access (if acting as a public website)
-- Select bucket and upload desired files e.g. “index.html and logo”
+- Select bucket and upload desired files e.g. "index.html and logo"
 - Set the. permissions for users as required.
 - Configure the file storage classes as required e.g. storage, intelligent-tiering.
   - Encryption - Amazon S3 Master Key ensures encryption at-rest.
 - When viewing the files, each should come with an object URL
-- Configure the permissions as required e.g. “everyone read access for the object”
+- Configure the permissions as required e.g. "everyone read access for the object"
-- Under properties → Static website hosting → “use this bucket to host a website”
+- Under properties → Static website hosting → "use this bucket to host a website"
   - Select index file and error document where required.
   - Redirect rules are optional.
 - Once enabled, URL endpoint provided - permissions must be set to allow access